Roswell Conspiracies: Aliens, Myths and Legends: Alien races

 Lycanthrope (AKA Werewolves): Sapient, humanoid wolves that have the biological ability to change their appearance into human form.
 The Lycanthrope used one of two EMP charges to reverse the magnetic polarity of the Yeti homeworld and destroy it.
 They were the slave masters of both the Sasquatch and the Yeti before they rebelled.
 Lycanthrope have an eight to ten year life span, and because of this they grow at an incredibly accelerated rate compared to humans.
 They are very close to their father or paternal figure when they are growing.
-Shortly after birth Lychanthropes imprint on a human, and then gain the ability to shapeshift to look like that particular human.
+Shortly after birth, Lychanthropes imprint on a human to solely gain the ability to shapeshift to look like that particular human; older Lycanthrope, such as Ruck, have been shown to transform into an elderly version of their human form to use in ambushes.

 Minotauri: Armored warriors with the body of a man and the head of a bull.
 Apparently, one of these is the Minotaur of Greek legend.
 The Minotauri lost a war with the Banshee, and as a result, all of the surviving Minotauri were frozen in stasis.

 Oni: The Oni resemble the demons of Japanese mythology and are characterized with horns, sharp teeth, various skin colors, and four arms.
 Oni have biological shapeshifting abilities, and the majority of the Oni race play a large part in Japanese organized crime.
-Most Yakuza operations are directed by the Oni.
+Most yakuza operations are directed by the Oni.

 Sasquatch: A long-lived race similar to the Yeti and resided on their same home world, although they dislike the cold climates the Yeti find comfortable.
 The Sasquatch were slaves along with the Yeti, but were regarded as inferior by them.
 Physically they are brown and are slightly smaller compared to their cousins and the males lack the horns found in their Yeti counterparts.
 During an escape attempt from the Lyncathrope slave ships, almost all of the Sasquatch were massacred indirectly due to Su-ak's betrayal of Ti-yet 250 years ago.
 They are believed to be extinct after Su-Ak commits suicide.